 As your hurricane damage representatives, our office will:

 - Independently investigate the extent of storm damage to confirm a fair insurance investigation.

 - Negotiate with insurers on your behalf to eliminate misunderstandings and encourage fair insurance adjustment practices.

 - Resolve policy disputes including bad faith claims arising from the hurricane damage claims process.

 After a devastating hurricane, you may rely on your insurance company to provide compensation for your cost of living during cleanup efforts, professional water remediation and cleanup work, building materials, and repairs.
 At every step of the process, your insurer can complicate the situation with delays and coverage denials.
 Protect yourself from potential insurance issues and disputes with a legal representative from our Florida hurricane damage lawyers you can trust.

 After a hurricane, property owners can take steps to protect their rights to insurance policy benefits:

 - Document the damage.
 Take pictures and video of your property immediately after the storm.
 Captures as many details as possible to reference during the claims process.

-- Talk with a hurricane property damage attorney.
-Contact an attorney to discuss your situation and best practices for initiating a hurricane damage claim.
-With an attorney’s support, you will know exactly how to approach the claim to encourage a full and expedient recovery.
+- Talk with an attorney.
+Contact a Tampa insurance claim attorney to discuss your situation and best practices for initiating a hurricane damage claim.
+With an attorney’s support, you will know exactly how to approach the claim to encourage full and expedient recovery.

 - Record everything.
 Keep records of receipts, email exchanges with your insurer, repair contracts, and other details of the recovery process.
 Evidence of your expenditures actions after the storm can support your claim and reduce the likelihood of a denial or delay notice.